AmnonOwed/P5_CanTut_GeometryTexturesShaders/README.md

 ####DynamicTextures2D
 Creating textured QUADS with dynamically generated texture coordinates.

+####FixedMovingTextures2D
+Creating MOVING custom 2D shapes with either FIXED or MOVING textures.
+See the difference.

 ####GLSL_Heightmap
 Creating a heightmap through GLSL with separate color and displacement maps that can be changed in realtime.